nriddiford/cnvPlotteR/README.md

 ### Plot all cnvs in specified directory for all chromosomes

 * Currently assumes *Drosophila* genome, and excludes chroms 4 and Y for grid plot.
-Will look for .cnv files in 'data/' unless alternative patch provided
+Will look for .cnv files in 'data/' unless alternative path provided

 ```
 allPlot()